 Alone time is such a lovely thing to introverts.
-Most of them, myself included, spend much of their time looking for excuses to get away just so they can have a few moments of that blessed alone time.
+If you’re like me, you spend much of your time looking for excuses to get away and have a few moments of that blessed solitude.
 Sometimes, a quick recharge is all we need to make it through the rest of the day.

 And while that’s inaccurate, some introverts just accept it because, hey, it means more alone time, right?